 where $C^2\left( \sum_{i=1}^n w_i \|R_i\| \right)^2$ is the maximum squared bias of the estimator $\hat{p}_0(\bm{w})$ with $\sum_{i=1}^n w_i = 1$ over $\Theta_g$.

-\subsection{Theoretical Comparisons}
+\subsection{Theoretical comparisons}

-We compare the maximum MSE of the proposed estimator with that of the Gaussian estimator in the setting where the true model is the binary-outcome one considered in Section \ref{sec:main}.
-In implementing the Gaussian estimator, the variance must be specified.
+We compare the maximum MSE of the proposed estimator with that of the Gaussian estimator in a setting in which the true model is the binary-outcome model described in Section \ref{sec:main}.
+The Gaussian estimator requires the specification of variance.
 In the following, we focus on the Gaussian estimator with $\sigma_1^2 = \cdots = \sigma_n^2 = 1/4$ because the variance of a binary variable is less than or equal to $1/4$.
 Define

 where

 Then, $\hat{p}_0(\hat{\bm{w}})$ is the minimax linear shrinkage estimator when $Y_i$ is binary, and $\hat{p}_0(\tilde{\bm{w}})$ is the minimax linear estimator when $Y_i \sim N(p_i,1/4)$.
 The following lemma compares the maximum MSEs of $\hat{p}_0(\hat{\bm{w}})$ and $\hat{p}_0(\tilde{\bm{w}})$ when $Y_i$ is binary and the parameter space is bounded.